Opening Doors Campaign

 The Parish House is distinct from, and complementary to Lincoln’s Community Center.
 Together, these centers support a vibrant, healthy and interconnected community.
 To highlight key distinctions between our vision for the Parish House and the planned Community Center:

-1. We aim to create interactive, intergenerational space (interior and exterior) while the community center is offering programming for different age groups at different hours (Multigenerational at the community center, as opposed to intergenerational at First Parish).
+1. We aim to create interactive, intergenerational space while the community center is offering programming for different age groups at different hours

 3. The community center will not have space for community performances on the intimate scale that our auditorium offers.
 It certainly doesn’t offer FPL space to worship in the round.